+•If you encounter a problem with WebLab, the diodes, or the assignment, please report it using the Report a Bug link, available after logging in to http://ilab.mit.edu.
+If you are unable to log in after registering, please report this to ilab-debug@mit.edu.

-- The required graphs need not be too fancy, just simply correct.
-They must have proper tickmarks, axis labeling and correct units.
-When there are several lines, each one should be properly identified (handwriting is OK). - If you encounter problems with WebLab or the diode, please e-mail the weblab TA (Niamh Waldron), Prof. del Alamo, or the weblab system manager. - You have to exercise care with this device.
+•The required graphs need not be too fancy, just simply correct.
+They must have proper tickmarks, axis labelling, and correct units.
+When there are several lines, each one should be properly identified (handwriting is OK).

+•You have to exercise care with this device.
 Please do not apply a higher voltage than suggested.
 The pn diode is real and it can be damaged.
-If the characteristics look funny, try the second device and let us know. - It will be to your advantage to make good use of the Set-up management functions that are built into the tool under the File menu. - For research purposes, the system keeps a record of all logins and all scripts that each user executes.
+If the characteristics look funny, try one of the other devices and let us know.

+•It will be to your advantage to make good use of the Set-up management functions that are built into the tool under the File menu.

+•For research purposes, the system keeps a record of all logins and all scripts that each user executes.